-- c) The basic principles of computing gains and losses: [3] - i) Determine the tax implications on capital gains where assets have been acquired in causa mortis - ii) Determine the gains arising in the case of a part disposal - iii) Determine the tax implications arising as a result of a company ceasing to be a member of a group. - d) Gains and losses on the disposal of shares and securities and on the transfer of value: [3] - i) Determine the tax implications of a reduction in share capital - Determine the tax implications of a transfer of value arising as a result of a change in the issued share capital or voting rights - iii) Determine the tax implications of a transfer of shares listed on a recognised stock exchange - e) The use of exemptions and reliefs in deferring and minimising tax liabilities arising on the disposal of capital assets and the relevant specific anti-avoidance provisions:[3] - i) Evaluate the applicability of the exemption on gains arising from restructuring involving the exchange of shares in a reorganisation, merger or division. - Evaluate the applicability of the exemption on gains from the disposal of participating holdings - iii) Evaluate the meaning of the term property company and the implications arising as a result of a company being considered to be a property company. - iv) Evaluate the applicability of the exemption from tax on the transfer of immovable property by a company in the course of winding up.
+- ii) Understand the property transfer rules including those which apply to the transfer of properties forming part of a project - c) The basic principles of computing gains and losses: [3] - Determine the tax implications on capital gains where assets have been acquired in causa mortis - iii) Determine the gains arising in the case of a part disposal - iv) Determine the tax implications arising as a result of a company ceasing to be a member of a group. - d) Gains and losses on the disposal of shares and securities and on the transfer of value: [3] - i) Determine the tax implications of a reduction in share capital - ii) Determine the tax implications of a transfer of value arising as a result of a change in the issued share capital or voting rights - iii) Determine the tax implications of a transfer of shares listed on a recognised stock exchange - iv) Understand the degrouping charge provisions - v) Understand the application of the value shifting provisions - e) The use of exemptions and reliefs in deferring and minimising tax liabilities arising on the disposal of capital assets and the relevant specific anti-avoidance provisions: [3] - Evaluate the applicability of the exemption on gains arising from restructuring involving the exchange of shares in a reorganisation, merger or division. - ii) Evaluate the applicability of the exemption on gains from the disposal of participating holdings - iii) Evaluate the meaning of the term property company and the implications arising as a result of a company being considered to be a property company. - iv) Evaluate the applicability of the exemption from tax on the transfer of immovable property by a company in the course of winding up.